Plea hearing set for man accused of cyberstalking sheriff

 Delaware County Sheriff Russell Martin wasn’t identified in the affidavit but confirmed in a statement that he was that officer and has been subject to harassment ever since.

-Federal Magistrate Judge Norah McCann King on Wednesday set Young’s plea to a charge of cyberstalking for Dec.
-8.
+Federal Magistrate Judge Norah McCann King has rescheduled the hearing for Young’s plea to a charge of cyberstalking from Dec.
+8 to Jan.
+5.

 Most Read Stories